Vardan1901/RoamSmart/README.md

-# Roam Smart - Travel Management System
+# RoamSmart - Travel Management System

 Roam Smart is a comprehensive travel management system that helps users plan, track, and manage their trips efficiently.
 The application provides features for managing trip details, expenses, and real-time weather information.